bcakmakoglu/vue-flow/docs/src/examples/custom-node.md

 # Custom Node

-One of the key features is implementing custom elements (nodes / edges) that allow you to handle any logic you want inside your nodes.
+One of the key features of Vue Flow is implementing custom elements (nodes / edges) that allow you to expand on the basic node functionality (dragging, selection etc).

 You can display any content and functionality inside a custom node.
 More documentation about how to set up a custom node can be found on the [custom nodes page](/guide/node.html#custom-nodes/).

-This example shows a basic implementation of a custom node.
+You can see a working example in the sandbox below.

 <div class="mt-6">
   <iframe src="https://codesandbox.io/embed/vue-flow-custom-node-example-wznb3q?eslint=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FFlow.vue&theme=dark"